gusmaimoun/gusmaimoun/README.md

 </ul>
 <h2>✨ Technical Projects</h2>
 <ul>
+  <li><strong>The-React-Quiz:</strong> The main goal of this project was to master state management using the useReducer hook.
+This hook allows for dispatching different types of actions, which are then handled in the reducer function.
+While the useReducer hook requires more writing time, its benefits include abstracting all application functionalities into a single, easy-to-understand function.
+This makes the code more manageable and easier to maintain.</li>
-  <li><strong>usePopcorn:</strong> React front-end application designed to enhance your movie-watching experience.
+  <li><strong>Movie-Tracker:</strong> React front-end application designed to enhance your movie-watching experience.
 It features a user-friendly search bar that allows you to look up movies through a comprehensive API.
 Users can rate the movies they watch and effortlessly store their viewed movies in a dedicated database.</li>
+  <li><strong>Social-Mapp:</strong> This project is built using pure vanilla JavaScript with an object-oriented programming (OOP) architecture.
+It leverages the Geolocation library Leaflet to create a social media application where users can post images on an interactive map.</li>
 </ul>
 <h2>🌱 Growth and Continuous Learning</h2>
 <p>Currently I am delving into the world of front-end development using React, focusing on building dynamic and responsive user interfaces.
 My current project, usePopcorn, features a search bar that lets users look up movies via an API, rate them, and store their watched movies in a database.
 Additionally, I'm enhancing my skills in integrating APIs, managing state in React applications, and optimizing user experience.
 It's an exciting journey of coding, creativity, and continuous learning!</p>